kyte-one/airlyftone-docs/docs/campaign/quests/token-nft-app.md

 #### Hold NFT (ERC721)

-- Add the basic details and task conditions using the given options.
+- Configure the basic details and task conditions.
+For detailed instructions on setting up basic details, refer to the [Quest Basic Details](../quest-basic-details.md) guide.
+For task conditions, refer to the [Task Condition & Recurrence](../task-condition-and-recurrence.md) page.
 - Select the blockchain, and add the token address that you want to check for.
 - Enter the amount of NFTs to verify in the participant's wallet.
 You can specify either a minimum number of NFTs or a range of NFT amounts to verify.